zulip/zulip/docs/contributing/code-reviewing.md

 * *mypy annotations.* New functions should be annotated using [mypy] and existing annotations should be updated.
-Use of `Any`, `ignore`, and unparameterized containser should be limited to cases where a more precise type cannot be specified.
+Use of `Any`, `ignore`, and unparameterized containers should be limited to cases where a more precise type cannot be specified.

 ## Tooling